 HBDA’s dance program emphasizes a relaxed and conversational American Social dance style.
 There are eight (8) chapters that teach the American Social Bronze I/II, four (4) chapters that teach the American Social Bronze II/Silver style of Waltz, Viennese Waltz, Fox Trot, Peabody, Jitterbug and Lindy Hop, West Coast Swing, Swing Hustle, Nightclub Two Step, Cuban Rumba, Bolero, ChaCha, Samba, Merengue, Bachata, Mambo and Salsa.

-International style is taught only at two (2) chapters: Ala Wai, Wednesday; Beta, Monday.
-Although the technique for dance styles is similar, the International style is more discipline and technical.
+International style is taught only one (1) chapter: Wednesday; Studio 3 in Aiea.
+Although the technique for dance styles is similar, the International style is more disciplined and technical.
 The International chapters teach Waltz, Viennese Waltz, Fox Trot, Quickstep, Tango, Paso Doble, Rumba, Samba, ChaCha and Jive.

-Our review nights are held on the 2nd and 4th Saturday first two months of the quarter at Dance Studio.
-Review nights require current quarter student membership card which was developed for students to review the steps learned in class.
+Our review nights are held on the 2nd and 4th Saturday in the first two months of the quarter at the Dance Studio.
+Review nights were developed for currently enrolled students to review the steps learned in class.
 There is a voluntary potluck and it’s a fun night with dance and fellowship you don’t want to miss.
-So whether you are new to ballroom dancing and want to learn a few steps or looking to socialize or exercise, there’s something for everyone here at HBDA.
+So, whether you are new to ballroom dancing and want to learn a few steps or looking to socialize or exercise, there’s something for everyone here at HBDA.

 Benny and Faith Agbayani, HBDA Dance Director/Associate Dance Director